 In so far as is practicable, each student has a commitment to being in chapel at least twice a day.
-The daily chapel services are at 8.30 am, 5 pm and 9.15 pm, except on Wednesdays, when the only chapel service is the

-Community Eucharist at 5 pm.
+The daily chapel services are at 8.30 am, 5 pm and 9.15 pm, except on Wednesdays, when the only chapel service is the Community Eucharist at 5pm.
 This is followed by the CITI community dinner and, unless for exceptional reasons, attendance is expected.
+Absences from Wednesday evening Eucharist and /or dinner requires permission from the Director.